playgrdstar/AHAMP/README.md

 ### Datasets

 The RICO data set is publicly available at http://interactionmining.org/.
+Details on processing the data are provided in the paper.

-Due to Github's size constraints (as the data is >100MB), please email me (at playgrdstar(at)gmail(dot)com) for processed data files that should be placed in this folder.
-Data should be placed in the ``data/rico_n`` folder.
+Due to Github's size constraints (as the data is >100MB), please email me (at playgrdstar(at)gmail(dot)com) if you need the pre-processed data files.
+Pre-processed data should be placed in the ``data/rico_n`` folder.

 ### Repository Organization
 - ``data/rico_n`` this should contain the pre-processed datasets.
 - ``models.py`` contains the models
 - ``train.py`` trains the HAMP model
-- ``train_ahamp.ipynb`` is the notebook with for training and evaluating the HAMP model (will be moved to a Python script subsequently)
+- ``train_ahamp.ipynb`` is the notebook with for training and evaluating the AHAMP model (this will be moved to a Python script subsequently)

 ### Running the code
 Run command below for the UI screen genre classification task for HAMP.
 Change to task=='element_comp_class' for the UI element component type classification task for HAMP.